 Heating and hot water

 Repair category: 2

 Notes No obvious significant defects were noted to the heating system or hot water system, although these have not been tested.
 However, the central heating boiler is of an older design and opinions suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
 Future repair or replacement should be anticipated.
-All oil appliances should be tested and thereafter maintained by an appropriate registered contractor on an annual basis.
-This should be regarded to be routine maintenance and safety check.
-We understand this boiler has been routinely serviced.
-A number of radiators show signs of ageing and may require replacement.
+It is recommended good practice that boilers are serviced on an annual basis by an appropriately qualified person.
+The boiler's service history should be checked by referring to the service records.
+If there is no record of a recent service, the boiler should be checked by an appropriately qualified person.
+There are no radiators present in the utility room, boiler room or pantry.

 Drainage

-Repair category: 1
+Repair category:

 Notes No obvious significant defects were noted to the drainage system, within the limitations of the inspection.
 It is understood that drainage is to a septic tank.
 The valuation reported assumes that the septic tank has been registered with and is fully compliant with all requirements of the Scottish Environmental Protection Agency (SEPA), both with regard to the tank and its outfall.